-Published at Sunday, January 21st 2018, 03:50:08 AM by Flora Nicole.
+Published at Tuesday, October 17th 2017, 15:36:03 PM by Aoi Sakura.
 Light.
 Pendant lights can also function like sconces when placed against a wall especially in a bathroom.
 Always remember: When a person will be looking in a mirror to shave or apply makeup it’s important to light the person and not just the mirror.
 A few lights in the center may make the room feel bright enough but only lights in front of the user will truly illuminate the face.

-Published at Sunday, January 21st 2018, 03:15:32 AM by Stasya Alla.
+Published at Tuesday, January 16th 2018, 21:39:14 PM by Stasya Alla.
 Light.
 I’ll let you in on a little secret that designers use to get that photo-ready finish in a home: layers of light.
 Just like with clothing and accessories in fashion when creating your interior lighting scheme layering your light sources helps create a rich look that highlights great features and eliminates harsh shadowing.
 To do that you’ll need an approach that combines many different styles of fixtures and sources.

 Published at Tuesday, January 16th 2018, 21:39:05 PM by Stasya Alla.
 Light.
 Although often thought of as primarily an outdoor accoutrement lanterns are useful indoors for adding an extra light to areas such as bathrooms especially when a calming glow is desired for a relaxing mood.
 Plus a glow coming from below eye level can perfectly balance an overhead light.

 Published at Tuesday, January 16th 2018, 21:39:00 PM by Flora Nicole.
 Light.
 Don’t think that adding lights to your toe-kicks is a frivolous aesthetics-only decision.
 Strip lighting at the underside of base cabinets is a great way to create a night light that looks fabulous.